RaikouTech/PCG_SpawnList/README.md

 Step 3.
 Make sure to set the PokemonCommunityGame bot as a VIP

 Step 4.
 Have https://www.instafluff.tv/ChatBlocks/ running while you stream in order for everything to work.

+Step 5. !allspawns in order to display the list.